Julian Lage: Early life and career

-Squint and View With a Room (2021-present)
+Lage is presently a faculty member at The School of Jazz and Contemporary Music at The New School in New York City, where he teaches ensembles and guitar.
+He has taught at the New England Conservatory of Music.

 On March 17, 2021, it was announced that he signed to Blue Note Records.
 Along with the announcement, it was announced that his debut release on the label entitled Squint would be released on June 11.
 The lead single "Saint Rose" was released on that day as well.
 April 9 saw the release on the second single "Boo's Blues."
-April 30 saw the release of the third single "Etude."
-The fourth single "Familiar Flower" was released on May 21.